christian-posta/christian-posta.github.io/_posts/2015-03-04-see-you-at-devnexus-in-atlanta.md

 ---
 layout: post
-title: "See You at DevNexus in Atlanta\!"
+title: "See You at DevNexus in Atlanta!"
 modified:
 categories: conference
 comments: true